23011258/mobilerobot-openloopcontrol/README.md

 Give ep_chassis.drive_speed to have a circular movement.

 ## Program:
-Developed by:  lakshmi mounika Register No: 212223100026
+Developed by:  Chandana Yendluri Register No: 23011258
 ~~~
 from robomaster import robot
 import time